corey-howard/gymnazium/README.md

 I used Wireframes when designing how the information will be represented and how the user will be able to navigate across the site.
 Once the wireframes were created, I had a clear drirection on where to begin creating the site and what pages should be created thereafter.
-The wireframes for this site can be found here:
+The wireframes for this site can be found in the wireframes folder in this repository

 The site requires a database to hold much of it's data such as the product information/images, event articles, etc, the database used is the